FahizOzil/FahizOzil/README.md

 ### 🎯 Currently Focusing On:
 - Building anime, book, and business websites for clients
-- Integrating payment gateways, APIs, and video streaming features
+- Integrating payment gateways, APIs, and secure video streaming features
+- DevOps practices using Docker & GitHub Actions
 - SEO optimization and UI/UX improvements
-- Mastering Laravel Broadcasting and React-based admin panels
+- Mastering **Laravel Queues, Events, Notifications, and Broadcasting**
+- Enhancing TypeScript, testing, and performance optimization in full-stack apps

 ---

 > 🔥 *“Code is like humor.
 When you have to explain it, it’s bad.”*
 > — *Cory House*